-The four research and innovation positions will be associated with the Centre for Digital Life Norway (DLN) – a national centre for biotechnology research and innovation.
-Through a transdisciplinary approach, the center’s researchers combine experimental and computational methods.
+These four research and innovation positions are associated with the Centre for Digital Life Norway (DLN) – a national centre for biotechnology research and innovation.
+Through a transdisciplinary approach, the centre’s researchers combine experimental and computational methods.
 DLN is a virtual centre, managed by a joint leadership network from NTNU, University of Bergen and University of Oslo.

 The University of Oslo is building up a research community in Data Science.
 To this end, we are looking to hire four brilliant PhD students to be part of this new initiative, producing top research at the crossroad between statistics, machine learning, logic and computer science, with a specific focus on innovative uses of big data.